ANEMIA AND OTHER BLOOD DISORDERS

-A. In my experience, simple iron deficiency anemia is not that common in the industrialized nations, except among some vegetarians and young women with extremely heavy menstrual periods.
+A. In my experience, simple iron deficiency anemia is not that common in the industrialized nations, except during pregnancy, among some vegetarians and in a few young women with extremely heavy menstrual periods.

 B. Copper anemia exactly mimics iron deficiency anemia, and is far more common.
 It causes a microcytic, microchromic anemia exactly like iron deficiency, can cause low ferritin, and it is extremely common.
 Doctors often give women iron for this condition, which only makes the women more ill!
 It is discussed below.

 C. Iron is very toxic when in excess.
-Therefore, beware of taking iron or eating too much meat.
-In fact, iron overload is extremely common.
+Therefore, beware of taking iron or eating loads of meat every day.
+In fact, iron overload is extremely common, as revealed on hair mineral tests and medical articles.
 Our bodies have trouble removing iron, so iron easily can build up in the body, where it causes or contributes to all the major diseases of our time.
 These include arthritis, inflammation, heart disease, diabetes and cancer.
 For more on this, read Chronic Acquired Iron Toxicity on this website.

 3. B12 deficiency, also called pernicious anemia.
 This is a less common anemia that occurs mainly in older people, in some vegetarians, and in some people who low levels of hydrochloric acid in the stomach or low digestive enzymes, in general.

 Most people lose some ability to absorb vitamin B12